-Conventional ADHD therapies typically target the catecholamine brain chemicals most closely associated with attention: Norepinephrine and dopamine.<3>
+Conventional ADHD therapies typically target the catecholamines Norepinephrine and dopamine: the very same brain chemicals that are associated with attention.3

-In theory, nootropics that support those same brain chemicals might help with attentional performance, as well as other executive functions that may be affected by ADHD.
+In theory, nootropics that support those same neurotransmitters might help with attentional performance, as well as other executive functions that may be affected by ADHD.

 Catecholamine-optimizing nootropics may help to sharpen attention safely, naturally and without the use of stimulants.

-In addition to supporting attention-related brain chemicals, nootropics may indirectly help with other ADHD-related mental performance issues like memory, motivation, relaxation, energy and more.
-Let's check out some of the best.
+In addition to supporting attention-related brain chemicals, nootropics may indirectly help with other ADHD-related mental performance issues like:

 Best All-In-One Nootropics Stack for ADHD: